Gregofi/CodeRunner3000/README.md

 The evaluator builds the compilers and interpreters.
 This can take a while, we do it on every push to master.
-If you want to build it yourself, you can use the following command:
+If you want to build it yourself, you can use the following command from the `evaluator/infra` folder:

 ```bash
 make build